Alex Beaupain

-Alexandre Beaupain, known as Alex Beaupain, born 15 October 1974 in Besançon, is a French singer and composer, both of his own songs, and of the music and songs for films, particularly those directed by Christophe Honoré.
+Alexandre Beaupain (born 15 October 1974 in Besançon), is a French singer and composer, both of his own songs, and of the music and songs for films, particularly those directed by Christophe Honoré.
 He has released several albums and received awards, both for film scores and the song albums.

 Career

-Beaupain's mother was a primary school teacher and his father worked for the railways and he has an elder sister and younger brother.
+Alex Beaupain's mother was a primary school teacher and his father worked for the railways and he has an elder sister and younger brother.
 As a child, with a home life where culture was important, he learnt the piano and sang in a choir.
 In 1992 he went to Paris and registered to study Sciences Po.
 He contributed to several musical shows in the late 1990s by the Compagnie les matelas à ressorts.

 His career took off in the late 1990s both in composing songs and the music for films, the latter in particular for the writer and director Christophe Honoré.
 His first album Garçon d'honneur was released by Naïve Records in 2005, and inspired for Honoré the scenario for Les Chansons d'amour in 2007 in which some of the songs were used.

 Beaupain's second album, released in October 2008, was titled 33 Tours, consisting of twelve songs, I want to go home being the first single, the video for which was directed by Christophe Charrier.